-Position: Professor of Education, Director of Children’s Literature Program, & Professor of Curriculum and Instruction
+Position: Department of Education Studies, Chair; Director of Children’s Literature Program, & Professor of Curriculum and Instruction

 Location: Gregory 153